 For salespeople, it might be a smart CRM system that tells which opportunity is most likely to close.
 For recruiters, there is software that helps with filtering for the most promising candidates.
 The list is endless and shows how software can take simple decisions off your shoulders and allow you to focus on more critical, value-adding decisions – those where you can have a true impact.
 Besides extending our brain capacity to a large extent, these tools also avoid decision fatigue.

 Adding a brain to decision automation

-One area where that belief remains sticky is when working with unstructured data: Inspecting Documents, analyzing images, making sense of text – all these appear to fall into the human domain but this is no longer true: Recent developments in AI research have shown that machines are becoming more potent than humans in some of these areas and it seems that all we need to do is set the machine to the right task.
+One area where that belief remains sticky is when working with unstructured data: inspecting documents, analyzing images, making sense of the text – all these appear to fall into the human domain but this is no longer true: recent developments in AI research have shown that machines are becoming more potent than humans in some of these areas and it seems that all we need to do is set the machine to the right task.

 Sure, using this technology may not come intuitively to us.
 But how "natural" did it feel when you were using a computer for the first time?

 At Levity, we made it our mission to provide people with these new tools.
 We want to allow everyone to automate daily decisions that go well beyond picking customers and setting reminders.